 Since stepping away from the fray of everyday politics, he has taken up work as a Fellow at Harvard's Belfer Center for Science and International Affairs on the Defending Digital Democracy (D3P) Project, which aims to identify and recommend strategies, tools, and technology to protect democratic processes and systems from cyber and information attacks.

-While the full interview will form part of Accelerate 2018, being held in Sydney and Auckland in September 2018, here are 5 key insights I took away from our discussion on navigating what has become the ‘new normal’ for marketing communications and public relations.
+While the full interview will form a part of Accelerate 2018, being held in Sydney and Auckland in September 2018, here are 5 key insights I took away.
+We discuss what has become the ‘new normal’ for marketing communications and public relations.

 Getting a political campaign off the ground is very much like launching a startup: it’s vision-led, driven by milestones, and highly dependent on fundraising cycles.